amandangol/reverie/README.md

 - Selective journal restoration
 - Secure authentication with Google accounts

+## 📱 Usage Guide

+### Getting Started
+1. **Installation**
+   - Download the APK from the provided links
+   - Install on your Android device
+   - Grant necessary permissions for media access

+2. **Initial Setup**
+   - Open the app and complete the onboarding process
+   - Connect to Google Drive for backup functionality
+   - Allow access to your media library

+### Key Features & How to Use

+#### 📸 Gallery Management
+- **View Photos & Videos**
+  - Access your media through the Gallery tab
+  - Switch between grid and list views
+  - Use the search function to find specific media
+  - Sort albums by name or count

+- **Album Organization**
+  - Browse through your photo albums
+  - View favorites and video collections
+  - Create and manage custom albums
+  - Sort and filter media by date

+- **Media Capture**
+  - Take photos directly from the app
+  - Record videos (up to 10 minutes)
+  - Import existing media from your device
+  - Quick access to camera features

+- **Media Detail View**
+  - Tap on any media to open in full-screen view
+  - Use pinch gestures to zoom in/out
+  - Swipe between photos in an album
+  - Long press for additional options
+  - Use video controls for playback speed
+  - Access AI features through the menu
+  - Add media to journal entries
+  - Share or delete media
+  - Toggle favorite status

+#### 📝 Journal Features
+- **Create Entries**
+  - Write daily thoughts and memories
+  - Add photos and videos to entries
+  - Track your mood and emotions
+  - Use tags for better organization

+- **Journal Management**
+  - Browse entries by date
+  - Search through your journal
+  - Edit or delete entries
+  - Export and share content

+- **Journal Screen**
+  - View your journaling streak
+  - Check monthly statistics
+  - Use calendar for date navigation
+  - Sort entries by different criteria
+  - Access quick actions menu
+  - View detailed insights
+  - Track your mood patterns

+#### 🤖 AI Features
+- **Image Analysis**
+  - Open any photo in detail view
+  - Tap the AI icon to analyze image
+  - View detailed description
+  - Copy analysis to clipboard
+  - Use for journal entries

+- **Object Detection**
+  - Open photo in detail view
+  - Access object detection feature
+  - View detected objects with confidence scores
+  - Tap objects to search on Google
+  - Use for content organization

+- **Text Recognition**
+  - Long press on any image
+  - Wait for text recognition
+  - View recognized text blocks
+  - Copy text to clipboard
+  - Search recognized text
+  - Use for document scanning

+#### ⏳ Flashbacks & Memories
+- **Daily Flashbacks**
+  - View memories from years past
+  - Filter by specific dates
+  - Create slideshows of memories
+  - Share flashback moments

+- **Memory Organization**
+  - Browse memories by month
+  - View weekly memory collections
+  - Track memory counts
+  - Create memory timelines

+#### 🔄 Backup & Security
+- **Google Drive Integration**
+  - Connect your Google account
+  - Select content to backup
+  - Monitor backup progress
+  - Restore from backups
+  - Manage backup settings

+- **Backup Management**
+  - Choose selective backup
+  - View backup history
+  - Restore specific content
+  - Manage storage space

+### Tips for Best Experience

+1. **Media Organization**
+   - Use albums to organize photos
+   - Tag important memories
+   - Create favorites collection
+   - Regular backup of content

+2. **Journal Writing**
+   - Write regularly
+   - Add media to entries
+   - Use tags for organization
+   - Track your mood

+3. **AI Features**
+   - Use image analysis for better descriptions
+   - Leverage object detection for organization
+   - Utilize text recognition for documents
+   - Enable smart suggestions
+   - Review AI recommendations

+4. **Backup Strategy**
+   - Regular backups to Google Drive
+   - Selective album backup
+   - Journal entry backup
+   - Monitor backup status

+5. **Memory Management**
+   - Use flashbacks feature
+   - Create memory slideshows
+   - Share special moments
+   - Track memory counts

 ## 🎥 Demo Videos

 ### 📸 Gallery & Media Features